CS5001-khoury/Handouts/Module5/README.md

 For this workshop, we will first play a game and then visualize the memory structure being sequential data.

 > **Sequential Data**
-> In python both Lists, Tuples, Strings, Sets are ordered sequential data, meaning they are hold multiple pieces of information
+> In python Lists, Tuples, Strings, Sets are ordered sequential data, meaning they are hold multiple pieces of information
 > together in an ordered sequence.
 For Strings it is a bunch of single characters together.
 For Lists it is any type in a mutable manner, for tuples it is any type in an immutable manner, and for sets it is unique value of types in an immutable manner.

 ## Wheel of Fortune / Hang'um